Referred students may receive up to $1000.00 off tuition costs

 But after all that time and effort the one thing still missing was a dedicated program for those new to the industry.
-Well, thanks to Ms. Lorelee Thurman an ISA alumnus as of today that shortfall is taken care of.
+Well, thanks to Ms. Lorelee Thurman an ISA alumnus that shortfall is taken care of.

 The Steel Rain EP initial Entry Training Program sponsored by Ms. Lorelee Thurman, Managing Partner, V Companies & CEO/President, Steel Rain Risk Management Group provides a

 $1000.00 reduction in tuition for candidates seeking accredited training for the sole purpose of entering the executive protection industry, and for those who have started that transition within the last 3 years or less.

 *Must not have attended EP training or obtained state certifications from other training institutes or facilities specifically for entering the EP industry except;

 1. Select International of Florida

 2. General training courses required for guard cards or similar credentials

 *Must be between the age of 18 to 35 years old and reside legally in the United States.
 (40-45 years old if a veteran or retired from law enforcement)